bowman2001/perplexdoc/content/doc/overview/_index.md

       alt: Overview of a mountain range
 ---

-Short overview of the Perplex theme for seasoned Hugo users.
+Short overview of for seasoned Hugo users.
 {.p-first} <!--more-->

 The theme provides a nice default layout for extended CommonMark content.
-Styling with attributes or shortcodes offers layout variants familiar from print design.
+Styling with attributes or shortcodes offers layout variants that are often familiar from print design.